coldshrine/study-notes/books/effective-java.md

 * Not only you can share immutable objects, but they can share their internals.
 * Make great building blocks for other objects.
 * Provide failure atomicity for free.
 There is no possibility of temporary inconsistency.

+The main disadvantage immutable objects have is that they require a separate object for each distinct value.